Our Blog

 Wouldn’t it be nice if you restored your computer to how it was before getting breached?
 That scenario is possible if you have a backup solution.
 With it, you can get everything up and running in no time after you’ve wiped your computer clean as if a ransomware attack didn’t happen.

-If you’re backing up your data to the cloud, use a cloud antivirus solution.
-This tool will automatically scan all synching data for malware or virus before uploading the data to the cloud server.
+If you’re backing up your data to the cloud, use a cloud antivirus solution for a more efficient ransomware recovery.
+This tool will automatically scan all syncing data for malware or viruses before uploading the data to the cloud server.
 One of the benefits of cloud antivirus is that there’s no need for manual updates or scans.
 It will automatically scan, report, and remove any infections it finds.

 The best defence against ransomware is prevention.

-As ransomware attacks get nastier over time, no organisation is safe – no matter how advanced their IT security is.
+As ransomware attacks get nastier over time, no organisation is safe, no matter how advanced its IT security is.
 But that doesn’t mean that you won’t implement cyber security in your organisation.
 Although it doesn’t 100% prevent malware, it will reduce the chances of a breach and stop business downtime.

 Fix the problem that allowed the ransomware to wreak havoc on your machine.
-Then create a prevention and recovery plan if you fell victim to a ransomware attack.
+Then, create a ransomware recovery and prevention plan if you fall victim to a ransomware attack.
 To avoid ransomware, remember to:

 • Keep applications up to date